I've always embraced technology from a young age.

 I was active, trying out many things my whole life.

-I danced in the middle school talent show with my friends.
+I tried basketball and volleyball and danced with my friends in the middle school talent show.

-I was a diver for the swim team.
+I was a diver for the swim team and on the gymnastics team.

 I held a high-grade point average for most of my classes.